baloise/design-system/docs/src/components/essentials/vue.md

 ```

 :::tip
-We recommand to use the [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit), because the Design System is already integrated as well as i18n, Sass, form-validation and http-requsts.
+We recommend to use the [baloise/vue-starter-kit](https://github.com/baloise/vue-starter-kit), because the Design System is already integrated as well as i18n, Sass, form-validation and http-requsts.
 :::

 ::: tip
-We recommand to use **Sass** for styling in the Vue project to get access to the color variables and responsive helpers.
+We recommend to use **Sass** for styling in the Vue project to get access to the color variables and responsive helpers.
 :::

 ## Add Plugin